-As Assistant Administrator, Dr. Bamford oversees NOS, which serves as the lead federal agency providing science-based solutions to address evolving economic, environmental, and social pressures on our oceans and coasts.
-NOS observes, measures, assesses, and manages the nation’s coastal, ocean, and Great Lakes areas; provides critical navigation products and services; and conducts response and restoration activities to protect vital coastal resources.
+Dr. Russell Callender is the Acting Assistant Administrator for NOAA's National Ocean Service.
+The National Ocean Service (NOS) is the nation’s most comprehensive ocean and coastal agency.
+Its mission is to provide science-based solutions through collaborative partnerships to address evolving economic, environmental and social pressures on our oceans and coasts.
+The agency observes, measures, assesses, and manages the nation’s coastal, ocean, and Great Lakes areas; provides critical navigation products and services; and conducts response and restoration activities to protect vital coastal resources.

 As Acting Assistant Administrator, Dr. Callender provides strategic vision for NOS.
 He leads the implementation of activities that support NOS’s priorities of coastal resilience, coastal intelligence, and place-based conservation.
 He serves as the focal point for conveying the value of NOS products and services within NOAA and to the Department of Commerce, the Office of Management and Budget, and Congress.
 Dr. Callender actively establishes and grows partnerships with other federal agencies, non-governmental organizations, and industry.